 The DNS servers should preferable be the ones given by the internet service provider.

-The Hostname and Domainname are associated to the installed certificate on the IACBOX.
-Do not touch these settings if you are not sure.
+- The Hostname and Domainname are associated to the installed TLS certificate on the IACBOX.

-The next step is to review the Office-LAN configuration in the tab Office-LAN (eth1).
+The next step is to review the Office-LAN (eth1) configuration.

-Here you can change the basic network configuration and most importantly the Default Gateway.
-This can either be a front router or a firewall and should not limit or block the connectivity for the IACBOX.
-If you previously installed with an unattended profile then you may also want to change the IP address on this page.
+The Office-LAN interface acts as uplink, and therefore is the systems connecting to the internet.
+Therefore adapt the configuration according to the network at hand.
+The Default Gateway can either be a front router or a firewall and should not limit or block the connectivity for the IACBOX.
+If the system was installed with an unattended profile the IP address can also be changed on this page.

-As for all network environments, overlapping network ranges or duplicated IPs are not permitted.
+- As for all network environments, overlapping network ranges or duplicated IP addresses are not permitted.

-By default the Surf-LAN uses the Protected range, which does put clients into a supernet so they can not communicate with each other.
-This also avoids spoofing, so it is recommended to keep this setting.
-If the unprotected range should be used, then you can disable the Client/Client Protection in the WebAdmin menu Security / General.
+- By default the Surf-LAN uses the Protected range, which puts client devices into small supernets so they can not communicate with each other.
+This also avoids spoofing, so it is recommended to keep this setting enabled.
+If the unprotected range should be used, disable the Client/Client Protection in the WebAdmin menu Security / General.

-After this is done and the IACBOX was restarted, it should now be able to connect to the internet.
+After this is done and the system was restarted, the system should now be connected to the internet.
 To test the connectivity open the WebAdmin and navigate to Network / Tools.
-Here you can select Ping and perform it on a public domain or IP address, for example 184.108.40.206.
-If the ping is successful proceed with the next step, otherwise review your network configuration or check your firewall gateway.
+Select Ping and perform it on a public domain or IP address, for example 22.214.171.124, to check the internet connection.
+If the ping is successful proceed with the next step, otherwise review the network configuration or check the firewall gateway.

 Now navigate to the WebAdmin menu System / License and fill out the required license fields at the top of the page: